404src/exocore/_articles/ccna-summary.md

     - configuring DAI on each VLAN ensures that traffic sent from each host is inspected (prevent ARP poisoning/spoofing)
     - DAI is configured globablly on a switch on all access, trunk, EtherChannel, and PVLAN ports for specified VLANs and cannot be configured on specific interfaces.

+DTP
+- switchport mode dynamic (**auto** or **desirable**)
+    - because a switch port in auto mode does not actively negotiate to operate in trunk mode, it will only form a trunk link if negotations are initiated by the neighboring interface
+    - a neighboring interface will initiate negotiations only if it is configured to operate in **trunk** mode or **desirable** mode.
+    - by contrast, a switch port in **desirable** mode will actively negotiate to operate in trunk mode and will form a trunk link with a neighboring port that is configured to operate in trunk, desirable, or auto mode.

+- switchport mode trunk
+    - used to configure the port in trunk mode, and doesn't engage in negotation over DTP, should be followed by **switchport nonegotiate** to accomplish this
+- switchport mode **access**
+    - to configure the port in **access** mode and doesn't use DTP.
+- show interfaces fa0/0 trunk
+    - indicates the switchport mode configured for a particular interface
+    - **off** - indicates that the port has been statically configured to operate in **access** mode
+    - **on** - indicates that the port has been statically configured to operate in **trunk** mode
+    - **auto** - indicates that the port will dynamically determine it's operating mode; the port operates in access mode unless the neighboring interface actively negotiates to operate as a trunk
+    - **desirable** - indicates that the port will dynamically determine its operating mode; the port operates in access mode unless it can actively negotiate a trunk connection with a neighboring interface

 EtherChannel
 - interface port-channel (**number**)